 In Tanzania as a whole, 14.9% of the working children who attend school report that their work affects their school attendance.
-Older children are more likely than younger to say that work affects their school attendance.
+An effect on school attendance is reported more often on the Mainland than in Zanzibar.
+There is, however, no real difference between girls and boys in this respect either for the country as a whole or for the Mainland and Zanzibar.
+In terms of age, older children are more likely than younger to say that work affects their school attendance.